Charge and temporal characterisation of silicon sensors using a two-photon absorption laser: Two-photon absorption laser system

 where $I$ is the intensity, $\alpha$ and $\beta_2$ are the SPA and TPA absorption coefficients, respectively, $\sigma_{ex}$ is the cross section for free-carrier absorption and $N$ the number of free charge carriers.
 From \cref{eq:absorption} it can be seen that the number of charge carriers created using SPA scales linearly with the intensity and quadratically for TPA.

-For a focused Gaussian beam, the required TPA intensity is only achieved close to the focal point (or by a very large beam power), thereby effectively constraining the TPA in space.
+For a focused Gaussian beam, the intensity required for TPA to occur is only achieved close to the focal point (or by a very large beam power), thereby effectively constraining the TPA in space.
 The focused beam creates an ellipsoidal volume (voxel - see \fig\ref{fig:TPAspot}) in which the liberation of charge carriers occurs.
 It is straightforward to scan the detector volume by moving it with respect to this voxel, making it possible to study the sensors in all three dimensions.
+The axis system that is used is indicated in \fig\ref{fig:dimensions}.

 The system presented in this paper consists of a fiber based \SI{1550}{\nano\metre} pulsed laser system (LFC1500X) from Fyla\footnote{FYLA, Ronda Guglielmo Marconi 14, Parque Tecnológico 46980 Paterna, Valencia, Spain}.
-For all measurements it is operated at a repetition rate of \SI{15.92}{\kilo\hertz}, and a variable neutral density (ND) filter is used to tune the pulse energy.
-The Full Width at Half Maximum (FWHM) pulse width is measured with an APE Carpe autocorrelator and varies between \SI{380}{\femto\second} and \SI{540}{\femto\second} throughout the measurements.
-A typical auto-correlation trace can be seen in \fig\ref{fig:temporalProfile} (left).
+For all measurements it is operated at a repetition rate of \SI{15.92}{\kilo\hertz}, and a variable Neutral Density (ND) filter is used to tune the pulse energy.
+The Full Width at Half Maximum (FWHM) pulse width is measured with an APE Carpe autocorrelator~\cite{APECarpe} and varies between \SI{380}{\femto\second} and \SI{540}{\femto\second} throughout the measurements.
+A typical auto-correlation trace can be seen in \fig\ref{fig:temporalProfile}~(left).
 The FWHM can be tuned to larger values by changing the group delay dispersion (GDD) using a D-Scan 1.5 system\footnote{Sphere Ultrafast Photonics, Rua do Campo Alegre, n.º 1021, Edifício FC6 4169-007 Porto, Portugal}.
 A schematic overview of the system is shown in \fig\ref{fig:TPAlayout}.
 The laser system is controlled via a dedicated computer that can communicate with the computer (DAQ) that acquires the data of the Timepix3 ASIC.